Chapter 2 - The Mermaid

 Maybe she was blowing this out of proportion, after all.
 Maybe Winters was just paranoid because her captain had her by the balls over the stats.

 He tried his damnedest to keep his cool and not to have these thoughts show on his face.
 “Right, boss.
 I’ll keep you in the loop.”

 She nodded and her attention went to her paperwork again.
 “Thanks, Joe.”

 As Joe left the little office-within-the-office, the door closed behind him.
 The lieutenant wanted him to have some privacy as he introduced himself to the gang.
 Her way of showing them that he had her support, at least initially.
 Three pairs of eyes met his, as he looked up.

 “Uhm, hi guys.
 I’m Joe Faulkner, from Precinct 57.
 Please don’t call me Faulkner, everyone just calls me Joe.”

 The second man was sitting some distance away from them.
-He had shoulder-length blonde hair, intense deep blue eyes and a face marked by scars and age lines.
-This was the troublemaker who had watched Joe all the way from the door to the lieutenant’s office on his way in.
+He had shoulder-length blonde hair, intense deep blue eyes and a face marked by scars and the beginnings of age lines.
+Joe estimated him to be about thirty-five years old.
+This was the troublemaker who had watched Joe when he came in the door of the detective bureau and continued watching him all the way to the lieutenant’s office.
 He was staring at Joe again right now.
-When he registered that he had Joe’s full attention, he lazily leaned back in his seat and said: “And here I was, thinkin’ they just called you Gunfire back home…” He let the challenge hang in the thick air of the room.
+When he registered that he had Joe’s full attention, he lazily leaned back in his seat and said: “And here I was, thinkin' they just called you Gunfire back home …” He let the challenge hang in the thick air of the room.

 The woman pulled a pissed off face and looked at the grey-haired man next to her.
 The grey-haired man rolled his eyes in disgust.
-An obvious sign they considered the blonde man a loose cannon.
-They did not agree with the opening gambit of Blondie over there.
+An obvious sign they considered the blonde man a loose cannon, or at least had enough of his bullshit.
+They clearly did not agree with the opening gambit of Blondie over there.